aliceakesson/Heardle-Spotify/README.md

   npm install -g nodemon
   ```

- The application should thne be playable by calling the command to start the server, then open up the server in your browser of choice at <a>http://localhost:8888</a>.
+ If everything goes well, the application should then be playable by calling the command to start the server, then open up the server in your browser of choice at <a>http://localhost:8888</a>.

  ```sh
   nodemon server.js